 how it works

-The Kitchen Project is designed for emerging food entrepreneurs in their first or second of business who need support to take their offering to the next level.
+The Kitchen Project is designed for emerging food entrepreneurs who need help to take their business to the next level.

 induction (six weeks)

 Our induction gives food entrepreneurs an overview of running a successful business.
 Topics will cover regulations, food safety, finance and fund sourcing, supply chain, quality, sustainability and health and marketing, including social media.